 The MPO shall consist of, at a minimum, a Policy Board and a standing advisory group, the Transportation Technical Committee.
-The MPO shall establish and follow rules of order and record.
-The Policy Board and Transportation Technical Committee each shall be responsible for electing a chairman with other officers elected as deemed appropriate.
-These committees and their roles are described below.
+The MPO shall establish and follow rules of order and record that shall be set out in the latest adopted version of the CVTPO Policy Board Bylaws.
 Redesignation of an MPO is required when an existing MPO proposes to make substantial changes on membership voting, decisionmaking authority, responsibility, or the procedure of the MPO.

-(A) The Policy Board serves as the MPO's policy board, and is the chief regional authority responsible for cooperative development and approval of the core transportation planning activities and products for the urbanized region including:
+The Transportation Planning Organization (TPO) serves as the MPO's Policy Board and is the chief regional authority responsible for cooperative development and approval of the core transportation planning activities and products.
+The Transportation Technical Committee provides technical review, supervision and assistance in transportation planning.